junyanz/MCILBoost/README.md

 The core of this package is a command line interface written in C++.
 Various Matlab helper functions are provided to help users easily train/test MCIL-Boost model, perform cross-validation, and evaluate the performance.

-## Acknowledgements
-Part of this code is based on the work by Piotr Dollar and Boris Babenko.

 ## System Requirement